The 10 traits all great firefighters have

-Firefighters, more than most other professionals, need to possess a multitude of skills and talents.
-There are also many personal traits necessary to ensure that firefighters are properly and respectfully representing their department and profession as well.
-This, combined with the unique work and living conditions place many demands on firefighters, creates a long list of traits that are necessary for success.
+Firefighting is a tough business, and firefighters - more than most other professionals - need to possess a multitude of skills and talents, not to mention the personal character necessary to properly and respectfully representing their department and profession.
+Combined with the unique work and living conditions place many demands on firefighters, this creates a long list of traits that are necessary for success.

-The firefighter candidate should be aware of these traits, make sure they possess and work on them, be able to show proof of such traits and be able to articulate them in an interview if such a question arises.
-You never know when an interview question may come up where you need to provide examples of specific times in your life or explain how your life experience or lifestyle is evidence of any of these essential traits.
+As a firefighter or a firefighter candidate, you must be aware of these traits and work toward them.
+You can bet that in an interview you'll be asked to show proof of such traits and be able to articulate them with examples.
 By clearly articulating such traits and giving examples from your own life, you will show the interview panel that you truly understand them and live by them.

-There are dozens of essential traits firefighters must possess in order to find success on the fire ground and in the firehouse.
-Below I have highlighted ten of the most important.
+While there are dozens of essential traits firefighters must possess in order to find success on the fire ground and in the firehouse, I'm focusing on 10 of the most important.
 These are the traits that were the most frequently mentioned when firefighters around the country were asked to give the top three most important traits for the job.
-Some of the categories are very broad and could be broken down into many specific characteristics, but for the purposes of this article I have created ten very broad categories.
-They are in no particular order.
+Some of the categories are very broad and could be broken down into many specific characteristics, but for the purposes of this article I have created ten very broad categories, listed in no particular order.

 Trust is of the utmost importance in public safety.
 The public needs to trust us in order for us to do our job.
 They need to trust us with their personal property, their safety, their privacy, their loved ones' care and even their lives.
 A firefighter's misconduct of any kind not only hurts their department but hurts all firefighters because it chips away at the public's trust that is so essential.
 Our firefighting forefathers established a long legacy of trust and respect in our profession that we must continue to uphold.
 The reputation of a firefighter as being trustworthy and someone you can always rely on in any situation is something that all firefighters are responsible to help maintain.